haringsrob/laravel-dev-tools/README.md

 - [x] Autocomplete for components and their arguments.
 - [x] Hover shows the path to the view.
 - [x] Goto definition on components to jump to the view or component class.
-- [x] Blade directive autocomplete for non default directives.
-(For default directives there are many snippet extensions available)

 Livewire:
 - [x] Autocomplete for livewire components and their arguments.
+- [x] Autocomplete for livewire wireable properties.
 - [x] Goto definition to the livewire class (not yet the view).
 - [x] Hover shows the path to the view.
+- [x] Diagnostics on missing wire:model rules/parameters or missing wire:click methods.
-- [ ] Diagnostics on missing components + action to create it.
+- [x] Diagnostics on missing components + action to create it.

 Other (plans):
 - [ ] Suggestions for config()